 - A pdf of the student’s official transcript, which has been emailed to the student directly from the registrar’s office (rather than scanned from a paper copy).
 The applicants must request this electronic delivery from the registrar’s office.

-- Two (2) letters of recommendation to be uploaded by the applicant’s referees, one of which must come from the faculty member supervising the student’s.
+- Two (2) letters of recommendation to be uploaded by the applicant’s referees, one of which must come from the faculty member supervising the student’s dissertation.
 Recommendation letters should speak to the applicant’s abilities and achievements, to his/her progress on the project, and to the intellectual value of the project itself.

-The applications will be reviewed by the Mellon Faculty Fellow in Bio-Humanities, the IPRH Director and Principal Investigator on the Mellon Emerging Areas in the Humanities grant, and Members of the IPRH Advisory Committee, who will make their award recommendations to IPRH.
+The applications will be reviewed by the Mellon Faculty Fellow in Environmental Humanities, the IPRH Director and Principal Investigator on the Mellon Emerging Areas in the Humanities grant, and Members of the IPRH Advisory Committee, who will make their award recommendations to IPRH.
 The IPRH Associate Director serves on the committee in an ex officio capacity.

 Submissions will be evaluated on the following criteria:

 - the relationship of the project to the environmental humanities,

 - the applicant’s preparation to undertake the proposed research,

 - the quality of the narrative proposal, and

 - the letters of support.